cdmuir/website/content/post/2020-03-29-biol470-march30-april03-schedule.md

 * Fill out [form](https://cdmuir.netlify.com/post/2020-04-01-biol470-class-project) for partners on class project by today

+* *Read* papers by Blount *et al.* on Long Term Evolution Evolution (LTEE).

+  - Links above, PDF copies are available on Laulima under Resources/primary-literature

-* *Watch* pre-recorded on the From Genes to Traits: Evolution of Genetic Networks and Development (link TBA)
+* *Watch* pre-recorded lectures on the From Genes to Traits: Evolution of Genetic Networks and Development (link posted Friday morning)

-* Additional reading and discussion (TBA)